adityaathalye/usermanager-first-principles/README.md

 # Example Web Application in Clojure

 This app is a stripped-down variant of [Sean Corfield's usermanager-example](https://github.com/seancorfield/usermanager-example) project (synced as of [commit SHA 2a9cf63](https://github.com/seancorfield/usermanager-example/tree/2a9cf635cf255bf223486bc9e907a02435c7201c)).
+This codebase is *not* meant to teach web programming at large.
+It is meant to demystify a specific problem area newcomers face in web development in Clojure, which is...

 ## Why?
 I made this project to expand upon my blog post "*[Clojuring the web application stack: Meditation One](https://www.evalapply.org/posts/clojure-web-app-from-scratch/index.html)*".
 The post attempts a "from first principles" explanation of the web stack as seen in Clojure-land.
 This project, in turn, sets up the premise for Sean's "User Manager" demo, as well as its variants (see his project README).
 Those are all built with libraries used by Clojure professionals in real-world production web apps.